The Salty Zebra

 Tequesta, FL

 Italian deli and market literally on the same street as Salty Zebra, making fresh pasta daily with imported Italian flour.
 Their campanella — those ruffled, trumpet-shaped noodles — catch every drop of our braised lamb ragout and pecorino.
+Their bucatini is the base of our Cacio e Pepe.
 You can't get more local than this.

 Marcelli Formaggi